Welcome (film series)

-Welcome is an Indian comedy film series, produced by Firoz Nadiadwala and directed by Anees Bazmee.
-The first film Welcome was released on 21 December 2007 and the second film, Welcome Back, was released on 4 September 2015.
-A third part, titled Welcome to the Jungle, is in production and is scheduled to be released on 26 December 2025.
+Welcome is an Indian comedy film series, produced by Firoz Nadiadwala, and directed by Anees Bazmee and Ahmed Khan.
+The first film Welcome was released on 21 December 2007 and its sequel, Welcome Back was released on 4 September 2015.
+A third, standalone film, titled Welcome to the Jungle was released on 26 June 2026.

 Overview

 Welcome (2007 film)

 Uday, a criminal don, decides to find a husband for his kind-hearted sister Sanjana, but he is unsuccessful since no one wants to be associated with a crime family.
 Dr. Ghunghroo has also been trying to get his nephew, Rajiv, married but due to his condition—the alliance must be with a purely decent family—he is also unsuccessful.

 When Rajiv jumps into a burning building to save Sanjana, he is smitten by her.
 Uday and Majnu, Uday's brother gangster hatch a plan for an alliance with Dr. Ghunghroo.
 The plan works and Dr. Ghunghroo confirms the alliance, thinking that Uday is a very decent man.
 But when he is later told that Uday and Majnu are mobsters, he quickly takes his family and flees to Sun City, South Africa to escape.
 However, Majnu and Sanjana have come to Sun City as well.
 Rajiv meets Sanjana again and the two fall in love.

 Dr. Ghunghroo reconciles with Uday and Majnu and finally agrees to the alliance.
 Uday and Majnu invite a powerful don of the underworld, RDX to the engagement.
 At the party, a girl named Ishika arrives, claiming to be Rajiv's childhood betrothed.
 Ishika is actually the sister-in-law of Dr.Ghunghroo whom Dr. Ghunghroo asked to come and try to break off the engagement.
 Ishika manages to do so, leaving Rajiv and Sanjana heartbroken.
 Dr. Ghunghroo reveals that he did this for Rajiv's mother, who had married into a crime family and was harassed and tortured, thus telling Dr. Ghunghroo to raise Rajiv away from crime when he was born.
 Dr. Ghunghroo decides he will agree to the marriage only if Uday and Majnu give up their life of crime.
 Rajiv and Sanjana do this by reawakening Uday's love for acting and encouraging Majnu to pursue his love for painting.
 With these things keeping them busy, Uday and Majnu have no time for crime any more.